ethanlmiller/python-GPIOfbsd/README.md

 has no effect, and won't cause an error because `libgpio` doesn't return an error.

 `GPIOfbsd` supports all of the functions described in [`gpio(3)`](https://www.freebsd.org/cgi/man.cgi?gpio), without the leading `gpio_` prefix.
+Arguments to the `gpio_` functions are the same as listed on [`gpio(3)`](https://www.freebsd.org/cgi/man.cgi?gpio), without the handle, which is supplied by the controller object.
 All pin-based functions take either a pin number or a pin name, and throw a `GpioValueException` if the pin doesn't exist.

-Arguments to the `gpio_` functions are the same as listed on [`gpio(3)`](https://www.freebsd.org/cgi/man.cgi?gpio), without the handle, which is supplied by the controller object.
-The following functions take different arguments in the controller version:
+The following functions take different arguments in the `GPIOfbsd` version:

 *  `pin_list`: takes no arguments, returns a list of `GpioConfig` `namedtuple`s
 *  `pin_config`: takes the pin name/number as an argument, returns a single `GpioConfig` `namedtuple`